YanzhaoW/vmmsc/README.md

 ## Prerequisites
 The slow control software controls one or several SRS FEC v6 cards.
 The VMM3a hybrids have to be connected to a DVM v5 card.
 The ESS branch of the slow control only works with version 21031200 of the firmware.
-The recommended bitfile (fecv6_vmm3_top_21032100.bit) is provided in the slow control repo.
-When reading the firmware version number with the slow control (button "system parameters"), the version should read "21031200".
+The recommended bitfiles for the FEC (fecv6_vmm3_top_21032100.bit) and the RD51 VMM3a hybrid (vmm3h_1_020920_20201118.bit) is provided in the slow control repo.
+When reading the FEC firmware version number with the slow control (button "system parameters"), the version should read "21031200".

 A really essential tool that you should install even before installing the slow control is Wireshark.
 Please install Wireshark with Lua support.
 In the slow control folder, we provide a lua script, that disassembles the UDP packages from the FEC, and displays the hits from the VMMs.
 The script vmm3a_plugin.lua is also provided in the slow control repository.
 Usually we create an alias in .bashrc to start Wireshark with the script:
 ```